St. Xavier's Institution: History

 The history of St. Xavier's Institution stretches all the way back to 1787, soon after the founding of George Town by Captain Francis Light.
 Light invited Bishop Arnaud-Antoine Garnault, a French Catholic priest, to George Town as Bishop Garnault and his Eurasian followers were fleeing political persecution in Siam.
 After arriving in George Town, Bishop Garnault who was proficient in Malay, set up a Malay school at Church Street.

 The Malay school was subsequently relocated into a brick house built by Jean-Baptiste Boucho of the Paris Foreign Missions in 1825 and converted into an English school.
 It was called the Catholic Free School, in opposition to Penang Free School which had been established by Protestants in 1816.

 In 1852, three members of the De La Salle Brothers took over the administration of Catholic Free School upon invitation by Jean-Baptiste Boucho.
 The school was renamed as St. Francis Xavier's Free School after St. Francis Xavier, a Spanish Catholic missionary who is revered to this day for his extensive missions in Asia during the 16th century.

 St. Francis Xavier's Free School was moved to its present grounds at Farquhar Street with the completion of a new school building in 1858.
 With this relocation, the school was finally renamed as St. Xavier's Institution.
 This building was expanded several times over the years, before it was replaced by a grander Baroque-style double-storey building in 1895.
 A third storey was added in 1901 and a wing was constructed in 1908.

 During the Japanese occupation in World War II, the Imperial Japanese Navy used the school building as a Marine barracks.
 As a result, the school building was completely destroyed by American bombers in the later years of the war.

 With the main building wiped out, school sessions resumed after the war at the adjacent school field, with temporary attap sheds serving as classrooms.
 In 1954, the current school building was completed at a cost of about $2 million (Malaya and British Borneo dollar).

 Brother Paul Ho was the last La Salle Brother in SXI to serve as a school principal.
 His retirement in 2009 marked the end of a long-standing era of La Sallian brother principals in Malaysia.

-In 2022, the school transformed into fully co-educational, where previously only enrolled boys in Form 1 to 5.
+In 2022, the school transformed into fully co-educational, where it previously only enrolled boys from Forms 1 up to 5.

-Affiliation

-To this day, St. Xavier's Institution maintains its association as part of the network of Lasallian schools throughout Asia.
-Lasallian schools in Southeast Asia include St. John's Institution in Kuala Lumpur, St. Michael's Institution in Ipoh, St. Francis's Institution, Melaka, St. George's Institution, Taiping and St. Joseph's Institution in Singapore.